 Preliminary investigation, route location, planning and a level of design appropriate to allow decisions on feasibility and the selection of the most desirable project option.

-Assessments of existing built environment elements with a view to informing the project options, the scope of work and how to refurbish and/or integrate new works with existing works.
+Assessments of existing built environment elements with a view to developing operations and maintenance options and strategies, informing capital project options and related scope of work as well as how to refurbish and/or integrate new works with existing works.

 Consultation with authorities having rights or powers of sanction as well as consultation with the public and stakeholder groups.